Already familiar with the Pottery Wheel? Want to do Hand Building? Not looking for guided instruction? Then this program is for you!

 Q. My glazed pot didn't come out the way I expected.
 I'm pretty sure that it will look better if I add some more glaze and refire.
 Is that allowed?

 The studio is quiet during weekday mornings.
 We offer a bright and spacious space in which to work.
-If you would like to sign up for Independent Study come in and we'll get you set up and give you a tour of the studio!
+If you would like to learn more about the Independent Study offering, come in and we'll get you a tour of the studio!

 If you have any questions, send us an email firstname.lastname@example.org